Used vs. New Manufacturing Equipment: A Cost-Benefit Analysis for 2026

 Total Cost of Ownership Comparison

-For new equipment, factor in the higher initial capital outlay, opportunity cost of capital tied up in more expensive assets, potentially longer ROI period, and higher insurance premiums based on replacement value.
-In most scenarios, the TCO of used equipment over a 10-year operating period is 25-45% lower than new, even accounting for higher maintenance costs.
+Bottom line: In most scenarios, the TCO of used equipment over a 10-year operating period is 25-45% lower than new, even after accounting for higher maintenance costs.

 How to Evaluate Used Equipment Condition